 With new Embraer turboprop equipment delivered in 1979, Cascade Airways expanded beyond its Washington borders, to neighboring Oregon, Idaho and Utah in 1980.
 Seen starting its engines at Salt Lake City International Airport for a flight north to Pocatello, Idaho in July 1980, is N108CA, an Embraer EMB-110 P1, delivered new to the airline in December 1979.

-Cascade Airways placed an order for five of the "heavy" British Aerospace HS-748 Turboprop airplane.
+Cascade Airways placed an order for five of the "heavy" Hawker-Siddeley HS-748 Turboprop airplane.
 With a passenger capacity of forty-eight and pressurized operations the plane would be used on the more dense Cascade services.
-Parked at the terminal at Yakima Airport during a turn-around in May 1982, is N118CA, a Hawker-Sidley HS-748-2B, delivered new to the airline in December 1981.
+Parked at the terminal at Yakima Municipal Airport during a turn-around in May 1982, is N118CA, a Hawker-Siddeley HS-748-2B, delivered new to the airline in December 1981.

 The Beech 99s continued to be the bulk of the Cascade fleet into the early 1980s.
 This specific example was rebuilt by Cascade Airways maintenance staff, after a gear-up landing in August 1977 at Poughkeepsie, New York while operating a flight for Command Airways.
 Parked at Walla Walla Regional Airport in May 1982, and wearing the updated Cascade colors is N19991, a Beech 99 purchased by Cascade in October 1978.

 Although spacious and pressurized, the HS-748, proved to be too large for Cascade's operations and the airline only accepted two of its original order.
-Parked on the ramp at Pasco Airport and awaiting passengers is N118CA, a Hawker-Sidley HS-748-2B turboprop.
+Parked on the ramp at Tri-Cities Airport in July 1982 and awaiting passengers is N118CA, a Hawker-Siddeley HS-748-2B turboprop.

 During the early 1980s, Cascade Airways made the decision to use the Swearingen Metroliners to replace the Embraer 110s and the aging Beech 99 fleet.
 Parked on the ramp at Spokane International Airport in September 1983, is N3046L, Fairchild-Swearingen SA-227AC Metro III, leased to the airline a month earlier in August 1983.